MicrosoftDocs/win32/desktop-src/dlgbox/cdn-includeitem.md

 ---
 title: CDN\_INCLUDEITEM notification code
-description: Sent by an Open or Save As dialog box to determine whether the dialog box should display an item in a shell folder's item list. ms.assetid: '0972a78d-e058-4bac-85bd-fbd4c3885552'
+description: Sent by an Open or Save As dialog box to determine whether the dialog box should display an item in a shell folders item list. ms.assetid: 0972a78d-e058-4bac-85bd-fbd4c3885552
+keywords:
-keywords: ["CDN_INCLUDEITEM notification code Dialog Boxes"]
+- CDN_INCLUDEITEM notification code Dialog Boxes
 topic_type:
 - apiref
 api_name: